miso-lims/walkthroughs/2-0-samples.md

 </td></tr></table>

 1. _Description_: Copying and pasting from Excel and Word is supported.
-   Copy something from anywhere and press Ctrl+V on your keyboard to paste.
+   Copy something from anywhere and press Ctrl+V (Windows & Linux) or Command+V (Mac) on your keyboard to paste.

 1. _Matrix Barcode_: you would normally use a hand-scanner or copy and paste a list of barcodes from a spreadsheet.
 For each sample, select a barcode, scan or type it in, and record